-“He’s / She’s a forward” Insisted a young athlete’s parent.
+“He’s / She’s a forward” Insisted a parent.

 As young athletes chase fun, they are increasingly restricted by others.
 Evolving from fear of failing by whole-hearty observing their own.
-As a consequence, young athletes are at times restricted to a singular position as they chase the dream.
+As a consequence, young athletes are at times restricted to a singular position by others as they chase their dream.
 Nonetheless, young athletes will continue to participate in a bubble of happiness and longing for a future in the game.

 Are we as a society modestly becoming too afraid of exposing our own to an unfamiliar territory as they may be seen as failures?
-If we define young athletes as failures by allowing self-discovery, making mistakes and attempting something new.
+If we define young players as failures by allowing self-discovery, making mistakes and attempting something new.
 Fair?
 Isn’t this how we learn and improve?
-Nick Levett (Talent Identification Manager, English FA) states will must create an environment that values mistakes.
+Nick Levett (Talent Identification Manager, English FA) states that will create an environment that values mistakes.

 Somewhere along the line, our need for success increased by the speed at which we believe we need it.
 So that we can only overtake our peers in the race.
 (Jay Shetty)

-As a sporting society, we should focus on changing our mindsets towards “Mistakes” into “learning opportunities”.
+As a sporting society, we should focus on changing our mindsets from “Mistakes” into “learning opportunities”.

-The resulting questions do parents know enough about positional rotation?
+The resulting questions do parents know enough about the benefits of rotating positions within the game?
 What are the benefits?
-If parents have no acknowledgment of the benefits of their own, participating in various positions, compared to simply ONE?
+If parents have no acknowledgement of the benefits of their own, participating in various positions, compared to simply ONE?
 Isn’t that our role to inform and educate?

-Such concepts of positional rotation originate back to 1974 from “totaalvoetbal” or “Total football” emphasized by Johan Cruyff and within the Holland sporting culture.
+Such concepts of positional rotation originate back in 1974 from “totaalvoetbal” or “Total football” emphasised by Johan Cruyff and within the Holland sporting culture.
 When asked what total football is about, Johan Cruyff, simply said: “attackers could play as defenders and defenders as attackers.
 Everyone could play everywhere.”